NeiroYT/touhou-ost-listener/README.md

 currentbaseNums.ini - Tracks from giant current_urls list separated
 current_urls, current_timings - URLs and their lenghts

+base, temp_urls - For adding your own tracks in main playlist (using Excel and good hands)

 Waiting for something to happen?
 (1 - repeat, 0 or something - continue)